- Turkey Tours

 Bosphorus Cruise Two Continents Tour, Explore the highlights of Istanbul.
 Where Ottoman and Byzantine empires located before.
 Visit the fascinating Dolmabahce Palace, breathe taking Camlica, Ortaköy a historical village, Rüstem Pasha Mosque and famous Spice Bazaar with an expert guide.
 Learn all history about extravagant sultans and discover Ottoman and Byzantine era architecture.

-You will be taken in the morning and cruise along the Bosphorus Strait by boat.
-You will visit the Spice Bazaar, the last residence of Ottoman Empire’s, Beylerbeyi Palace.
+You will be taken in the morning cruise along the Bosphorus Strait by boat.
+You will visit the Spice Bazaar, the last residence of Ottoman Empire’s, Dolmabahce Palace.
 We will cross the Bosphorus Bridge and visit top of Camlica Hill.
 Best view to see the two sides of Istanbul.

 When Bosphorus Cruise Two Continents Tour, finished we will take you back to your hotel around 17:00 o’clock.